nealcrook/nascom/sdcard/host_programs/README.md

 ## Development programs

-* sd_loop.asm - test program that uses the loopback command to send values and check that they are received back correclty.
+* sd_loop.asm - test program that uses the loopback command to send values and check that they are received back correctly.
 * sd_rd1.asm - test program for reading a file from SDcard into RAM
 * sd_wr1.asm - test program for writing RAM to SDcard